 Museum of East Asian Art – Objects from Korea, China, Japan, Cambodia and Thailand.

-Sally Lunn’s – Cafe and museum to the ‘Bath Bun’ bread maker and Huguenot, Sally Lunn.
+Sally Lunn’s – Bath's most famous cafe is also a museum to the ‘Bath Bun’ bread maker and Huguenot, Sally Lunn.

 Join us on our guided day tour to Bath & Stonehenge from Cambridge